MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/UseLax-Property.md

 ## Property Value
  **Yes** if the XMLport uses LAX; otherwise **No**.

 ## Remarks

 Extra elements and attributes are often added to XML documents when they are processed in software systems.
-If this property is set to **Yes**, the XML document will be validated as long as the document meets the minimum schema definition.
-For example, if an XML document contains extra elements and attributes than the schema strictly defines, the document will validated against the schema.
+If this property is set to **Yes**, the XML document will validate as long as the document meets the minimum schema definition.
+This means that if extra elements and attributes are included in a namespace, the XML document will successfully validate against the schema; if not, a validation error will occur.

 ## See Also
  [Properties](Properties.md)